Translations

 Saturday, December 12, 2009

-House Mountain & Devil's Nose (published 12-12-2009)
+Recent Hikes on House Mountain & Devil's Nose (published 12-12-2009)

-Hiking is the Appalachian Irishman’s escape from the trappings of work and modern society.
+Hiking is this Appalachian Irishman’s escape from the trappings of work and modern society.
 Living a harder but simpler life in the wilderness of Appalachia 150 to 200 years ago appeals to the imagination.

 Tuesday, March 07, 2006

-Devil's Nose Mountain, Hawkins County (published 3-7-2006; 2nd article)
+Devil's Nose Mountain, Hawkins County (published 3-7-2006; article #2)

 Okay, okay, I am romanticizing a bit, yes, but do you not feel the temptation to go back?
 What say you?